sharonAviv/hw05GraphicsNir-Aviv/src/README.md

    - HTML containers for future controls display
    - Basic CSS styling for UI elements

+## Additional Features Implemented
+- Free throw lines
+- Key area
+- Textured surfaces for basketball

 ## Technical Requirements
 - All objects should cast and receive shadows
 - Use appropriate meshes and materials for each object
 - The scene should be responsive when the browser window is resized
 - Basketball must remain STATIC (no physics or movement)

+## How to Run Implementation
+Use the following command:
+   node index.js
+(as in the instructions)

 ## IMPORTANT NOTE
 **Physics-based movement, interactive controls (arrow keys, spacebar), shooting mechanics, and scoring systems will be implemented in the next exercise (HW06).
 Do NOT implement these features in HW05.**